 We agreed to set out at 8:00am on a Sunday morning.
 We decided to take our bikes in for a quick tune up before we headed out of the city so we didn’t actually get on with our trip until about 8:45am.

 The roads outside of Hanoi are a dangerous place.
 The roads are very bumpy and often full of potentially tire-popping debris.
 On top of that people drive pretty much as fast as their vehicles allow out there.
-At one point I hit an unexpected bump in the road going about 80 km/hour and, (cue the slo-mo) for a brief moment, my bike was a few inches off the ground and my body was a few inches off my bike seat.
-My hands hung onto the handles bars and in the deep slow motion voice I yelled “o h h h h h h s h h h h h i i i i . . . . .”
+At one point I hit an unexpected bump in the road going about 80 km/hour and, (cue the slo-mo) for a brief moment, my bike was a few inches off the ground and my body was a few inches off my bike seat, with my hands barely clinging onto the handlebars.
+In the deep, comical slow motion voice I yelled “o h h h h h h s h h h h h i i i i . . . . .”

 Don’t worry—I handled it.
 But about 30 minutes into our trip we caught a chilling reminder of what can go wrong out there.
 Two drivers had apparently had a head on collision because the mangled remains of their bikes sat like piles of scrap pointing in opposing directions.
 Blood was splattered on either side of the site.
 It had clearly happened in the past 60 minutes.